-Neil Peart rarely gives interviews.
-Rush's drummer had at this point spent 39 of his 60 years in one of the world's biggest rock bands, and as the group's lyricist, he is as much the voice of the band as the man who sings his words, Geddy Lee.
+Neil Peart rarely gave interviews.
+When he spoke to Classic Rock in 2017, Rush's drummer had spent 39 of his 60 years in one of the world's biggest rock bands.
+As the group's lyricist, he was as much the voice of the band as the man who sang his words, Geddy Lee.

 Growing up in rural Canada, you began playing drums as a teenager.
 How did music change you as a person?

 I was very academic until I discovered drums.
 Then I was a monomaniac about drumming.
 I was physically awkward.
 My ankles were weak, so I couldn’t play any sports.
 I couldn’t skate and I couldn’t play hockey, which in Canada is like football is in the UK.
 And that makes you a pariah as a boy.

 You wrote about that aspect of teenage life in the Rush song Subdivisions – the pressure to ‘be cool or be cast out’.
 Was that song autobiographical?